 God is amazing, breathtaking, spectacular beyond our wildest dreams.
 To neglect His glory, splendor and excellence in any way violates the first and great commandment: to love God with our whole heart (Mt 22:37-38); it’s a vast insult to God, “the infinite outrage in the universe, that human beings prefer something else to God.”
-(John Piper; Why Hell Exists) Not loving Him supremely is the greatest of our sins; it’s the root of all sin.
+(John Piper; Why Hell Exists) Not loving Him supremely, not cleaving to Him, is the greatest of our sins; it’s the root of all other sin.
 (Ro 1:21)

 How ought we to glory in God?
 By rejoicing in and enjoying Him.
 Our ability to perceive beauty is given us by Him so that we can enjoy Him; any glimpse of His glory in Creation should move us to worship.
 We can also see in His dealings with Man that He’s all-powerful, infinitely wise, merciful, loving, and supremely just.
 It’s joy unspeakable to delight in His ways, in the inexpressible infinitude of God.

-But it’s not primarily in worship that we love God; He’s associated love for Himself with keeping His commandments(Jn 14:21), particularly the parts of His Law that seem the least self-serving to us.
+But it’s not primarily in worship that we love God; this is love, that we keep His commandments(Jn 14:21), particularly the parts of His Law that seem the least self-serving to us.
 (Mt 5:19) We cannot value Him in disobedience (1Jn 2:4), only in obeying can we walk worthy of Him.
 We do so dimly appreciate Him, seeing through a glass darkly (1Co 13:12), yet knowing that He’s infinitely precious.
 (1Pe 2:7)

 The human heart longs for justice, to see evil punished: we say, “Don’t get mad; get even!”
 We demand that wrongs against us and our loved ones be righted, that sin be paid for, that the crooked be made straight.
 Our sense of injustice, that evil goes unpunished in this life, can be maddening, driving us to bitterness.